marianleica/azrez/README.md

 ```

+Then input `azrez` to the console to start using the tool.

 ## Limitations of the current release: v1.05

 - The AZREZ tool is supported only for Windows OS on Windows Client versions supported by Microsoft